 Greg has had the pleasure of being involved in the Pro-Am right from the start with Scotia Bank and now the Alzheimer Society Alberta and Northwest Territories.
 The cause and the tournament have become dear to Greg’s heart and he hopes that we all live to see a cure for this debilitating disease.

 Colin is a graduate of the Building Construction Engineering program at the Northern Alberta Institute of Technology here in Edmonton.
 He has 35+ years experience in the construction industry, holding Sales Management positions across Western Canada in the Glass & Curtain Wall Industry, the Steel Industry, the Building Envelope Sector and now the General Contracting Industry.
-Colin joined Clark Builders as Director of Project Development in Edmonton, in 2014.
+Colin re-joined Ledcor Construction as Director of Project Development in Edmonton, in the spring of 2017.

-Colin has served on many industry boards and committees throughout his career and has also volunteered his time to many charities including recent work with the Alzheimer Society of Alberta and Northwest Territories, Sorrentino’s Compassion House and Pilgrims Hospice Society.
+Colin has served on many industry boards and committees throughout his career and has also volunteered his time to many charities including recent work with the Alzheimer Society of Alberta and Northwest Territories, Sorrentino’s Compassion House, 100MenYEG and Pilgrims Hospice Society.

 In his personal time, Colin has maintained his love of sports, both as a participant and a spectator.
-Colin resides in Edmonton with wife Gail, and has 2 grown children & 2 grandchildren.
+Colin resides in Edmonton with wife Gail, and has two grown children and two grandchildren.

 She grew up on a ranch near Meadow Lake, Saskatchewan in a rodeo and hockey family.
-While her brothers were taking their best shot….she was Tretiak.
+Team sports were part of every aspect of Jessica’s life and this continues in her work.

-Jessica and Steve enjoy spending time with their family which now includes cool grandkids -an 8 year old hockey player and a 4 month old cuddler.
+Jessica and Steve now enjoy spending time with their family which now includes two grandchildren – a 9 year old hockey player and a 1 year old cuddler.
+Lots of time at the rink supporting the next generation!

-In her free time, Erin makes adventurous life memories with family and friends – travelling, music festivals, camping, volunteering and most recently, playing the guitar and adopting a pup.
+In her free time, Erin makes adventurous life memories with family and friends – spending time with her dog Halla, travelling, volunteering and is currently training for her first half marathon.